gopheracademy/gopheracademy-web/content/composable-pipelines-pattern.md

 }
 ````

-As you can see, we basically replicate the behaviour of Python generator functions (although in Python it is less obvious how they work).
+As you can see, we basically replicate the behavior of Python generator functions (although in Python it is less obvious how they work).

 Just like in Python, instead of returning a single value such as a list, we return something that can be iterated over in a lazy-evaluated way.